httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Clients cannot depend on particular treatment based on priority signals.
 Servers can use other information to prioritize responses.

-It is RECOMMENDED that, when possible, servers respect urgency values.
-Sending higher urgency responses before lower urgency responses.
+It is RECOMMENDED that, when possible, servers respect urgency values, sending higher urgency responses before lower urgency responses.

 It is RECOMMENDED that, when possible, servers respect incremental values.